hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 :::note
 This option allows users to override the transaction's gas limit.
-It helps simulate transactions that exceed anticipated gas usage without going over a predefined cap, preventing DoS attacks.
+This can prevent the simulation of transactions with high gas usage by setting a predefined cap, preventing DoS attacks.
 :::